Banbury and Cheltenham Direct Railway: Midland and South Western Junction Railway

-The Midland and South Western Junction Railway was building its line connecting Southampton with Cheltenham, and on 16 March 1891 it made a connection with the Banbury and Cheltenham line at Andoversford, reaching Cheltenham by running powers over the B&CDR and at Cheltenham itself using the Midland Railway station there.
+The Midland and South Western Junction Railway (M&SWJR) was building its line connecting Southampton with Cheltenham, and on 16 March 1891 it made a connection with the Banbury and Cheltenham line at Andoversford, reaching Cheltenham by running powers over the B&CDR and at Cheltenham itself using the Midland Railway station there.

 About 1880 passing loops had been added at Leckhampton and Charlton Kings, between Andoversford and Cheltenham, but the additional traffic from the M&SWJR began to overload the single line's capacity.
-In 1901 double line was provided (by the GWR) over this section.
+In 1901 double line was provided (by the Great Western Railway) over this section.

 Sale to the GWR

-Starting in 1894 the B&CDR had put forward proposals for the Great Western Railway for the GWR to absorb the company.
+Starting in 1894 the B&CDR had put forward proposals for the Great Western Railway (GWR) to absorb the company.
 This was an obvious step, but the GWR was not to be rushed, but agreement was reached on 13 August 1896.
-An authorising Act of Parliament was required, and this was obtained on 6 August 1897.
+The Great Western Railway (Additional Powers) Act 1897 (60 & 61 Vict. c. ccxlviii) was required, and this was obtained on 6 August 1897.
 The effective date was 1 July 1897.
 The GWR paid £450,000, being 25% of the issued capital of the B&CDR.
 Ordinary shareholders received £2 per cent.